Canon G7 X Mark II vs Fujifilm X100T

 The G7X Mark II is equipped with a zoom lens, while the X100T comes with a built-in prime.
 The G7X Mark II has a 24-100mm f/1.8-2.8 optic and the X100T offers a 35mm f/2.0 (focal lengths in full frame equivalent terms).
 Hence, the Canon provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the Fujifilm.
 The G7X Mark II offers the faster maximum aperture.

 Concerning the storage of imaging data, both the G7X Mark II and the X100T write their files to SDXC cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 Connectivity comparison: Canon G7 X Mark II vs Fujifilm X100T